- Doctor-led ambulance planning is considered for clinically unstable or high-risk patients.

 Field Scenarios — When the Doctor-Led Crew Is Dispatched

-The ESC and AHA pre-hospital care guidelines emphasize that advanced life support capability is delivered through team composition, not just vehicle class [1][6].
+The European Society of Cardiology (ESC) and American Heart Association (AHA) pre-hospital care guidelines emphasize that advanced life support capability is delivered through team composition, not just vehicle class [1][6].

 Scenario A — Sedated, Ventilated Patient on Inter-Hospital Transfer